Cofactors

 -The substance (ingredient) or substances can be vitamins, minerals, fats, carbohydrates, water, protein, herbs, other botanical products, or synthetic products.

 -A dietary supplement is intended to be consumed orally (by mouth) in the form of a pill, tablet, capsule, powder, liquid, or chewable solid.
-Dietary supplements should never be taken via injection unless clinically required and under the supervision of a medical doctor.
+Dietary supplements should never be taken via

 -Dietary supplements should contain labels explaining the full ingredients as well as informing the consumer that the product is a dietary supplement and include clear instructions on use (eg., dosage) and percentage by weight, etc, of ingredients.
 Non-dietary ingredients should also be listed.
 These include stabilisers, colouring, flavourings, preservatives, etc.